DisCoTec/discotec.github.io/2022/coordination.md

 # COORDINATION 2022 - 24th International Conference on Coordination Models and Languages

-Coordination 2022 is one of the three conferences of [DisCoTec 2022](https://www.discotec.org/2022/).
+COORDINATION 2022 is one of the three conferences of [DisCoTec 2022](https://www.discotec.org/2022/).

 <!--
 ## Keynote Speakers